Donik22/World_Food_Production/README.md

 The results are summarized in a [Microsoft PowerBI Report](https://github.com/Donik22/World_Food_Production/blob/main/WorldFoodProductionBI.pbix).
 Filter through the countries slicer to get a more specific chart.

 # Conclusion
-From the data, we collected it is clear that temperature increased in direct proportion to Co2 levels globally.
+From the data we collected it is clear that temperature increased in direct proportion to Co2 levels globally.
 The country most affected by This increase in `Angola `, `Canada` and  `Afghanistan` In that order.
 The countries that contributed the most to global Co2 level increase are `china`, `The United States` and `Russia` In that order.
 Therefore Increased CO2 Levels are felt outsides the borders of the biggest contributors.
 Crop Production is still increasing but compared to the population increase it is not in a hopeful trajectory.